NikolajBjorner/ShonanArtOfSAT/program.md

 how to address these weaknesses, and the challenge to combine local search with bit-blasting, as implemented in our new SMT solver Bitwuzla, in a more hybrid manner that allows information sharing between the two approaches.

+## Masahiro Sakai

+__Title__: BNN verification dataset for Max-SAT Evaluation 2020

+__Abstract__:
+Deep neural networks achieved impressive performance in various tasks, but formal verification of their behavior is a challenging task.
+[Narodytska+, AAAI-18] proposed a method to verify a specific type of neural network called binarized neural networks (BNNs) using a SAT solver.
+Among other properties, they checked the (ε,p)-robustness of a neural network for an input x, i.e. absence of a perturbation τ such that ‖τ‖p ≤ ε and the neural network misclassifies x+τ.
+We extend their approach and consider an optimization problem that minimizes ‖τ‖ₚ instead of giving the upper bound ε a priori.
+The optimization problem can be encoded as partial weighted Max-SAT, and we submitted problem instances to Max-SAT Evaluation 2020.
+In this talk, I will introduce our encoding and report some results.